raemchilds/ml_portfolio/glowlock_concept_art/README.md

 - **Jingle Hoof** – a vanilla-snowy Christmas village
 - **Pearl Mist** – an underwater mermaid lagoon

+*Note: If the notebook doesn’t render on GitHub, open it directly in Google Colab or download and open in Jupyter.*

 Built with:
 - 🤗 `runwayml/stable-diffusion-v1-5` (Hugging Face Diffusers)
 - 🚀 GPU acceleration in Google Colab